m-rivera/m-rivera.github.io/research.md

-    I don't want to go too far in depth on this one, but what is most valuable here, in my opinion, is the development of a systematic way of approaching the modeling of these systems.
+    I don't want to go too far in depth on this one, but what is most valuable here, in my opinion, is the development of a systematic way of approaching the modelling of these systems.
 The aim was to be very comprehensive, so as to weigh and compare all of the factors which could determine the emission of light in these materials, or the absence thereof.
 By repeating this very broad and time-consuming analysis for all-in-all eleven molecules, Michael